This is a report by Beth Houdijk on the Holy Trinity Utrecht Away Day on 4 June, 2016.

 On the subject of teaching, that was the next thing on the agenda for the day.
 Reverend David Phillips, back from his break, spoke to us from a verse in the book of Acts: “They devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers” (Acts 2:42).
 This is a model of the church, and Rev David broke the verse down into its four component parts: teaching (from the Bible), fellowship with our fellow Christians, the breaking of bread (or Jesus’ institution of Holy Communion) and prayer, plus one extra: sharing the gospel, which was the context of the original verse.
 What does it mean to be church in each of these five ways?
 How are we ‘doing’ or ‘being’ church now and how could we change or improve in the future?
 These three questions would be the focus of our discussion and brainstorming after lunch…

-While all this was going on, our kids were having a great awayday20163time creating stained glass windows in their own private ‘museum’ – a part of the converted farmhouse that had been set up with scenes from traditional farming life, using authentic period implements.
+While all this was going on, our kids were having a great time creating stained glass windows in their own private ‘museum’ – a part of the converted farmhouse that had been set up with scenes from traditional farming life, using authentic period implements.
 Many thanks to Debby Los and Rabea Boswijk for giving me the chance to take part without being interrupted by small people’s needs!

 But then it was time for lunch, a luxurious affair with a choice of soups, delicious bread and toppings, and tea, coffee or milk (sweet and sour, i.e. normal or karnemelk).
 We went back for second helpings and then were astonished by the mini ‘croquettes’ and other hot snacks that were served later.
 What a feast.
 Our kids had their choice of drinks, a treat for them.